-Popularity of influencers taking to social media has skyrocketed, and along the way, has lost some of what initially made it great: authenticity.
-In recent years, there has been a rise in BOTS, Instagram pods, and purchased followers and engagements.
-For perspective, Sway Ops reported that on one given day, posts that were marked as #ad or #sponsored contained over 50 percent fake engagements and BOTs are responsible for over 40 percent of total comments for over 2,000 sponsored posts made each day.
+Despite these efforts, though, there remains a lot of work to be done.
+For perspective, Sway Ops reported that on one given day, posts that were marked as #ad or #sponsored contained over 50% fake engagements and bots are responsible for over 40% of total comments for over 2,000 sponsored posts made each day.

 Audience Authenticity: We use a combination of comment analysis, engagement and demographics to break down a creator’s followers.
 This helps us distinguish between real people, mass followers and incentivized followers.